Top 6 Ways to Improve Your Focus and Attention

 - Sleep can improve your reflexes and ability to perform tasks

 Before you embark on a task, take a few minutes to relax and prepare your brain.
 Take a deep breath and release the tension from your body.
 You can practice Yoga to help clear your mind from racing thoughts.
 There are various Yoga exercises that you can do at your desk.
 When you clear your mind before working, your brain will be prepared to focus and concentrate better.
 A 2011 study by The National Library of Medicine reported that meditation improves memory and cognitive functions.

 3. Supplements And Nootropics

 Some drugs or supplements strengthen your memory and enhance cognitive functions.
 These supplements may also be referred to as Nootropics.
 Nootropics supplements can stimulate concentration and attention by improving mental abilities.
 There are types of nootropics that don’t require prescriptions, for instance, racetams and natural nootropics.
-Did you know that coffee, chocolate, and tea all contain nootropic substances?
+Did you know coffee, chocolate, and tea all contain nootropic substances?

 Some nootropics are used to treat attention deficit hyperactivity disorder or ADHD, like Adderall and Provigil.
 However, these nootropics require doctors’ prescriptions.

 Go outside more often and spend some time in nature.
 You can take a walk in the park with your family or friends.
 A stroll can have calming effects and increase your attention.
 Many people say that green settings boost their productivity and motivation.
 You can try adding plants in office spaces to give you a sense of nature, radiate positive energy, and increase workplace satisfaction.
 Researchers at the University of Illinois compared the attention of two groups of children with ADHD in different settings.
 They found out that the group who spent more time outside experienced increased attendance after a walk in the city park.
 This proves how outdoor spaces can improve our attention.